Michael-S-Phillips/HyPyRameter/README.md

 ### Usage with SCAT
 Alternatively, HyPyRameter can be used with the Spectral Cube Analysis Tool (SCAT).
 It is installed along with SCAT, which provides a GUI for running spectral parameters calculations.
 See the documentation for SCAT for details (https://github.com/Michael-S-Phillips/SCAT).

+## License
+This software is licensed under the [Creative Commons Attribution License version 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Creative Commons Attribution license allows re-distribution and re-use of a licensed work on the condition that the creator is appropriately credited.
+Please cite the associated publication in the Planetary Science Journal (Phillips et al. in press).
+The URL and DOI will be added to this section when the publication is available.